 Medicare Part D Prescription Drug Plans is coverage for retail prescription drugs or the medications that you pick up at a pharmacy.
-This is a voluntary program which allows you to access medications at an affordable rate and insures yourself against any prescriptions you may need future.
+This is a voluntary program that allows you to access medications at an affordable rate and insures yourself against any prescriptions you may need in the future.

 All Medicare Prescription Drug plans cover the types of drugs most often prescribed for people enrolled in Medicare.
 This is decided by the U.S. government.
 But it’s up to each plan which specific brand name and generic drugs they will cover within those types.
 You can find this information by viewing a plan’s drug list.